mkessel007/genesis-toolbar-extras/readme.txt

 One plugin to rule them all :-)

-= Does this plugin work with latest WP version and also older versions? = Yes, this plugin works really fine with the latest WordPress 3.3+!
-And sorry, it DOES NOT work with older WordPress versions so please update your install if you haven't done yet :).
+= Does this plugin work with latest WP version and also older versions? = Yes, this plugin works really fine with the latest WordPress 3.3+, of course also WordPress 3.4! :-) And sorry, it DOES NOT work with older WordPress versions so please update your install if you haven't done yet :).

 = How are new resources being added to the toolbar/admin bar? =